matthewyang204/NotepadEE/README.md

 -----
 Source code located in the [macOS section](https://github.com/matthewyang204/NotepadEE/tree/main/macOS).

 Any Mac capable of running Python 3.4 works for building.
-Therefore, your Mac must be capable of running OS X 10.5 Leopard or later, as it is the earliest version of macOS supported by Python 3.4.
+Your Mac must be capable of running OS X 10.4 Tiger or later.
+OS X 10.5 Leopard is the earliest version of OS X supported by Python 3.4, so it is the earliest officially supported version.
+However, Tiger is also fine because it can actually run a very modern version of Python (3.10.16) via [Tigerbrew](https://github.com/mistydemeo/Tigerbrew).

 Hackintoshes are supported.